valmsmith39a/u-data-structures-p2/5_blockchain.md

 ### Discussion

-To create a blockchain, we use a linked list data structure to store a timestamp, user-defined data, a reference to the next block and the hash value of the previous block.
+To create a blockchain, we use a singly linked list data structure to store a timestamp, user-defined data, a reference to the next block and the hash value of the previous block.
 A linked list was used because it satisfies the specifications of a blockchain.